ARKANSAS

 A strongly palisaded Indian village visited by Hernando DeSoto in April 1542.
 Located south of the Arkansas River, probably east of town, apparently near a no longer extant channel connecting Bayou Macon with the Mississippi River.
 DeSoto fell ill with fever and died here on May 21, 1542 (Old Style).
 He was originally buried near the palisade gate, but the natives discovered the grave, and the Spanish secretly exhumed the body and cast it into the Mississippi River.
 Luis Moscoso de Alvarado then took command of the expedition, and in June 1542 they moved on.

-DeValls Bluff Arsenal
+DeValls Bluff Depot

 (1863 - 1865), DeValls Bluff